philarevalo/PopCOGenT/README.md

 * A unix-based system
 * [Miniconda with python 3.7](https://docs.conda.io/en/latest/miniconda.html)

-The required python and R packages can be installed by creating a conda environment with the included `PopCOGenT.yml` file as follows:
+The required python and (most) R packages can be installed by creating a conda environment with the included `PopCOGenT.yml` file as follows:

 `conda env create -f PopCOGenT.yml`